United Airlines to bring back supersonic flying with Boom deal | Business

 United Airlines said it would buy ultra-fast jets from Denver-based aerospace company Boom Supersonic, bringing back supersonic passenger travel which died out with the retirement of the Anglo-French Concorde in 2003.

+The era of regular commercial supersonic flights ended in 2003 when Concorde, flown by Air France and British Airways, was retired after 27 years of service.
+The return of supersonic jets faces hurdles from regulators like the Federal Aviation Administration (FAA) which must first give approval for them to fly at supersonic speeds over land, along with pressure from groups like airports that want the planes to be no noisier than comparable subsonic aircraft.

 United's head of corporate development, Mike Leskinen, told The Air Current in an interview that the transaction was not a firm order but it involved United taking the lead on "a real aircraft" project.
-The aviation publication noted United's move contrasted with the trend in recent decades, of "a desire to fly cheaper not faster".
+A Boom spokeswoman said the order meets the terms of a commercial agreement.

 United said the move reflected a strategy to invest in sustainable air travel.